vgambier/gintonic/README.md

 ## Installation

 * Download gintonic
-* Place a config file named config into ~/.config/gintonic
+* Place a config file named config into ~/.config/gintonic.
+You can use the example config_template folder for this purpose.

 Example:
 ```